 Plastic is everywhere, and the ocean is awash with it.

-According to figures from 2015, from the surface all the way down to the deep sea, a gargantuan eight million tonnes of plastic has amassed.
+According to figures published in 2015, from the surface all the way down to the deep sea, a gargantuan eight million tonnes of plastic amasses each year.

 Scientists have been able to calculate the quantity of plastic in the ocean by extrapolating from the amount collected in nets during their studies of the surface.